 This assessment is under continuous review so that we can determine if circumstances change that require us to take additional actions.
+During FY22 we made further investment in technology that continuously monitors our extended supply chain to provide greater visibility of emerging risks.

-We work in collaboration with other industry leaders to create a process that optimises risk management whilst encouraging the use of SMEs.
+We continue to work in collaboration with other industry leaders to create a process that optimises risk management whilst encouraging the use of SMEs.
 Babcock requires all potential suppliers to demonstrate their capacity to meet our contractual requirements.
 We also look for a clear demonstration of commitment to corporate social responsibility.
 We expect high standards of conduct from our suppliers in what they will do either for us or for our customers.
 We will not accept any behaviour contrary to our codes.